bshamblen/meteor-json-simple-schema/README.md

 ```

 One thing that JSON schema allows, but simple schema does not, is null within an enum.
 Null in an enum essentially renders the enum pointless because the schema can accept any value.
 To account for this, I don't set the allowedValues property on the simple schema because then any value outside of the enum would throw an error.
-For autoform purposes, I set a type of 'text-datalist' and options that reflect the enum.
-I've implemented a custom input type, 'text-datalist', that displays a text input in conjunction with a datalist.
-If you're using autoform, but have not created this custom input type, you will get an error that there is no input type 'text-datalist'.
+For autoform purposes, I add a string "datalist" property to afFieldInput.
+This won't affect anything if you don't use it, but I use it to create an input with a datalist to suggest the options in the enum.

 For more info, please see: